 Threat of New Entrants or New Entry against Disney (Weak Force)

 Porter’s Five Forces analysis framework identifies the threat of new entry as a competitive force in the industry environment.
 In this case, The Walt Disney Company’s strategic management needs to consider potential new entrants and their possible effects on the international business environment.
 This Five Forces analysis points to large firms that can enter the entertainment industry and disrupt the success of long-established companies.
 The following external factors and their intensities are the basis of the weak threat of new entry against Disney:

 - High capital cost (Weak force)

 - High cost of brand development (Weak force)

-This component of Michael Porter’s Five Forces analysis framework determines that low switching costs makes it easy for customers to move away from The Walt Disney Company and toward new entrants, thereby imposing a strong force in the industry environment.
+This component of Porter’s Five Forces analysis framework determines that low switching costs make it easy for customers to move away from Walt Disney, toward new entrants, thereby imposing a strong force in the industry environment.
 However, high capital cost is an external factor that weakens the intensity of this force.
 For example, new firms need high capitalization to succeed in competing against established firms.
-In relation, the high cost of brand development is an entry barrier.
-New entrants find it difficult to compete based on brand, considering the company’s strong global brand (Read: SWOT Analysis of Disney).
+Also, the high cost of brand development is an entry barrier.
+New entrants find it difficult to compete based on brand, considering the company’s strong global brand, which is a competitive advantage noted in the SWOT analysis of Disney.
 Thus, new entrants are a minor business strategic management issue in this external analysis.
-This Five Forces analysis of The Walt Disney Company determines that new entry is a weak and minor threat in the entertainment, amusement parks and resorts, and mass media industry environment.
+This Five Forces analysis of Walt Disney determines that new entry is a weak and minor threat in the entertainment, amusement parks and resorts, and mass media industry environment.

 - The Walt Disney Company – Form 10-K.